nikhil7317/Terribly-Tiny-Tales-Assignment/README.md

 import { Chart as ChartJS, registerables } from 'chart.js';
 ChartJS.register(...registerables);

- This section imports the necessary dependencies for our application:
+ =>This section imports the necessary dependencies for our application:
 React and useState are imported from the 'react' library to enable the use of React components and state management. axios is imported to make HTTP requests and fetch the text data.
 Bar is imported from 'react-chartjs-2' to display the histogram chart.